Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

-Since, according to assumption \ref{assump6}, $O$ must be able to build an informationally complete set for a composite system which, in particular, involves pairwise independent composite questions, we would like to conclude that $Q_i\leftrightarrow Q'_j$ are not only implementable, but also contained in $\cq_N$ (according to $O$'s model).
+Since, according to assumption \ref{assump6}, $O$ must be able to build an informationally complete set for a composite system which, in particular, involves pairwise independent composite questions, we would like to conclude that $Q_i\leftrightarrow Q'_j$ are not only implementable, but also contained in a $\cq_{M_2}$ together with the individuals.
 However, this is subject to a few consistency checks on pairwise independence.

-The XNOR $\leftrightarrow$ is a symmetric logical connective, $Q_{ij}=Q_i\leftrightarrow Q'_j=Q'_j\leftrightarrow Q_i$ (but note that $Q_{ij}\neq Q_{ji}$), and, thanks to its associativity, \ba Q_i\leftrightarrow Q_{ij} &=& Q_i \leftrightarrow (Q_i\leftrightarrow Q'_j) = \underset{1}{\underbrace{(Q_i \leftrightarrow Q_i)}}\leftrightarrow Q'_j = Q'_j\,,\nn\\ Q_{ij}\leftrightarrow Q'_j&=&Q_i\, \ea such that $\leftrightarrow$ defines a closed relation on $Q_i,Q'_j,Q_{ij}$.
+The XNOR $\leftrightarrow$ is a symmetric logical connective, $Q_{ij}=Q_i\leftrightarrow Q'_j=Q'_j\leftrightarrow Q_i$ (but note that $Q_{ij}\neq Q_{ji}$), and, thanks to its associativity, \ba Q_i\leftrightarrow Q_{ij} &=& Q_i \leftrightarrow (Q_i\leftrightarrow Q'_j)\nn\\ &=& \underset{1}{\underbrace{(Q_i \leftrightarrow Q_i)}}\leftrightarrow Q'_j = Q'_j\,,\nn\\ Q_{ij}\leftrightarrow Q'_j&=&Q_i\, \ea such that $\leftrightarrow$ defines a closed relation on $Q_i,Q'_j,Q_{ij}$.
 This has the following ramifications: (1) For any compatible pair $Q_i,Q'_j$, the `correlation' operation $\leftrightarrow$ gives rise to precisely one additional question $Q_{ij}$, and (2) the set $Q_i,Q'_j,Q_{ij}$ will indeed be {\it pairwise} independent, according to the definition in section \ref{sec_elstruc}, because neither $Q_i$ nor $Q'_j$ alone can determine $Q_{ij}$ relative to the state of no information (not even partially), otherwise, together with the determined $Q_{ij}$, they would (at least partially) determine each other via (\ref{correlation2}) -- in contradiction with the independence of $Q_i,Q'_j$.
 That is, $Q_{ij}$ is independent of both $Q_i$ and $Q'_j$ and since we assume independence to be a symmetric relation, it must also be true the other way around.

 Consequently, the $D_1^2$ correlation questions $Q_{ij}$, $i,j=1,\ldots,D_1$, are candidates for additional questions in $\cq_{M_2}$ besides the $2D_1$ individual ones of (\ref{indiv}).
 Graphically, we shall represent $Q_{ij}$ as the {\it edge} connecting the vertices corresponding to $Q_i$ and $Q'_j$.
-For example, the following question graphs
+For example, the following question graphs \begin{widetext}

-represent legal sets of questions.
+\end{widetext} represent legal sets of questions.
 Note that due to assumption \ref{assump4}, there can only be edges between gbit 1 and gbit 2 but not between the vertices of a single gbit, e.g., $Q_1$ and $Q_2$, because they are complementary.

 Our next task is to analyse the independence and compatibility structure of the $Q_{ij}$.